AbhishekChamp/Python_DSA/README.md

 ## "Data Structures and Algorithms from Zero to Hero and Crack Top Companies 100+ Interview questions (Python Coding)" course from Udemy

+I used this course to learn about data structures and algorithms in Python

 #### Topics Covered In This Course

 1. Recursion